ospray/hdospray/doc/compilation.md

 - Set `embree_DIR` to install directory of Embree.
 These will be the same as `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay's superbuild directory under install/embree/lib/cmake/embree*.
-- Compile and install HdOSPRay
+- Compile and install OSPRay for Hydra

     ```
     $ make -j install